Samantha131821/Fakebook/README.md

 ## User Stories

-* As a user, I want to see a list of current projects seeking funding.

 * As a user, I want to be able to create an account.

 * As a registered user, I want to create posts and view other users profiles and posts.